GenZmeY/GenZmeY/README.md

 Collection of custom zeds from ZedternalReborn (nothing else).
 Use with ZedSpawner or other spawn mods.

 ### 🎮 MSK-GS Project
-*Moscow Game Servers is a group of Killing Floor 2 servers that existed since 2018 and held top positions in the global server rankings.
+*Moscow Game Servers (MSK-GS) is a group of Killing Floor 2 servers that existed since 2018 and held top positions in the global server rankings.
 The project was closed in January 2023 for personal reasons.*

 - **KF2-MSK-GS**
 [![Static Badge](https://img.shields.io/badge/Codeberg-🔗-blue?style=social&logo=codeberg)](https://codeberg.org/GenZmeY/KF2-MSK-GS)